LOADING

 • Your colleagues who work out of the office become jealous of you working from home, and the relationship can suffer.

-• You can almost never be completely satisfied with the work you’ve accomplished because you have no idea what your co-workers accomplished in comparison to you.
+• You can rarely be completely satisfied with the work you’ve accomplished because you have no idea what your co-workers accomplished in comparison to you.

 • Your “office” is in your 5-step bedroom, which is your whole world for the rest of the day, 5x a week.